tatjanasomova/tatjanasomova/README.md

 - 👋 Hi, I’m @tatjanasomova
 - 👀 I’m interested in computational design and coding
 - 🌱 I’m currently learning Python and JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on automation
-- 📫 How to reach me ...
+- 📫 How to reach me: somova.tatjana@gmail.com

 <!---
 tatjanasomova/tatjanasomova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.